MyJetTools/fl-url/README.md

 The default drop connection scenario is here: https://github.com/MyJetTools/fl-url/blob/main/src/fl_drop_connection_scenario.rs

-To implement a custom drop connection strategy on positive fl-url response trait DropConnectionScenario should be implemented and
+To implement a custom drop connection strategy on positive fl-url response trait, DropConnectionScenario should be implemented and

 ```rust